-At a time when parents have become more demanding of their children’s sporting careers from such a young age the relationship between coaches, parents and some governing bodies appear fractured to say the least.
+At a time when parents have become more demanding of their children’s sporting careers from such a young age the relationship between coaches, parents, children and some governing bodies appear fractured to say the least.

-‘Working with Parents in sport’ is a uk based company helping support parents to give their child the best possible sporting experience.
+‘Working with Parents in Sport’ is a UK based company helping support parents to give their child the best possible sporting experience by providing unbiased, supportive information in a number of different formats, that understands the difficulties that parents face in today’s world.

 Twenty years ago children went out to play sport for the fun of the game and if they became successful and were able to make a living from it then that was great.
 It was not the primary motivation for parents setting out their children on their sporting careers.

-Many parents from the moment they see their child in sports kit and they begin to look like mini-adults their expectation of their child has increased considerably.
+Many parents from the moment they see their child in sports kit and they begin to look like mini-adults, have a much greater expectation which can often outweigh their patience in helping their child develop at the appropriate speed.

 The increased media coverage, analysis on the sky sports channels has meant many parents who have no experience in the field of coaching suddenly think they can assist and coach their child, this can lead to a toxic mix between coach and parent and ultimately the child suffers.